 Shirane adds that “Bashō gave haikai an autonomy and stature that classical renga never attained” (215).
 My Wedge of Light haibun anthology followed in these footsteps, ever so humbly, but I do believe that the contest that produced the included haibun was indeed the first-ever haibun contest in the English language.

 In the years since I published Wedge of Light, haibun has deepened in popularity, with an increasing number of journals publishing haibun online, such as Contemporary Haibun Online and Haibun Today.
 Red Moon Press’s long-running annual Contemporary Haibun journal made a significant impact in promoting the genre, as have printed collections from other publishers, books of haibun by individual authors, Angelee Deodhar’s more recent annual haibun journal, Journeys, and annual contests such as the Central Valley Haiku Club’s Kilbride Memorial Haibun Contest (in Sacramento) and the Haiku Society of America’s haibun awards.
 Haibun has also begun to catch a wider interest in mainstream poetry journals, and finds echoes in flash fiction and prose poetry.
-We have come a long way since Jack Cain published the very first English-language haibun more than fifty years ago, in 1964.
+We have come a long way since Carolyn Kizer and Jack Cain published the very first English-language haibun about sixty years ago.

 References and Further Reading